MediaComem/comem-archioweb-tictactoe/WAMP.md

 ## Frontend: call the game creation procedure when the user clicks on the Create Game button

-The backend/frontend interaction you implemented so far has been automatic and transparent, not visible to the user.
-It is time to start reacting to user actions.
+The backend/frontend interaction you implemented so far has been invisible to the user.
+It is time to start reacting to user interaction.

 If you look at the documentation of the `ViewManager` class, you will see that emit events and that you can [listen to these events with its `on`